-Go here for NFL Week 3 odds for the 2022 season.
+Go here for NFL Week 4 odds for this pro football season.

 Check out NFL Week 2 odds below.
 There are some tremendous games on tap this Sunday, highlighted by the 1-0 Dolphins taking on the 1-0 Ravens (-3.5) in Baltimore.
 New England, meanwhile, will be seeking its first win of the year when it travels to Pittsburgh to face the Steelers.
 And a Monday Night Football twin bill will close out the slate, with the Titans facing the Bills (-10) in Orchard Park, and the Vikings playing at the Eagles (-2).
 View live lines for those games and all of the second week schedule below.

 Free Pick’Em Contests!
 Compete for prizes every day by entering our free betting games.
 NFL, NBA, college basketball and more!

 Compare NFL Week 2 odds and click to bet on the price you like below.
 There are options to view the point spread, moneyline and totals for every game on the second week slate.

 Week 2 lines: Props search tool